ianastafeva/Tolk_test/README.md

    >pip install -r requirements.txt

+6) Download needed nltk files by the following commands:
+   >python
+   >import nltk
+   >nltk.download()

+ In the GUI window that opens simply press the 'Download' button to download all corpora

 Now the user is set to run the codes of the projects

 ### The user doesn't have anaconda python in his/her device